×

 Developed by the WHO, these guidelines provide a step-by-step process that an organization employing health and/or care workers can follow to establish internal policies and procedures that allow for the disclosure of allegations of wrongdoing whilst protecting the reporter from potential retaliation.
 In addition, the guidelines provide the necessary information for organizations to set up a fair and transparent reporting culture, that encourages people to speak up when they have concerns.

 The Protection of Whistle-Blowers in the Public Service Sector (2022).
-International Labour Organization.
+International Labor Organization.

 This report outlines the standards, and best practices, for promoting public-sector whistleblowing to increase transparency and accountability in line with relevant ILO instruments.
 The report defines corruption and its impact on decent work, and details policies and practices to best protect whistleblowing for public service employees, which would include any health or care worker employed in the public sector.